Eros Grezda

-Eros Genc Grezda (born 15 April 1995) is an Albanian professional footballer who last played as a winger for Croatian club Rudeš and the Albania national team.
+Eros Genc Grezda (born 15 April 1995) is a professional footballer who last played as a winger for Croatian club Rudeš.
+Born in Yugoslavia, he represented Albania internationally.

 Early life

 Grezda was born in Gjakova, FR Yugoslavia (modern day Kosovo) and grew up in the capital Pristina.
 He is the third child of Genc and Valbona Grezda.

 Club career

 Early career

 Eros Grezda started his career at Prishtina, playing there between the ages of 9 and 15.
 He subsequently moved for a short while to Rabotnički where he was scouted by Dinamo Zagreb, where he soon moved and spent 1 year playing with the under-17 side.

 Austria and Slovenia

 Grezda's first taste of senior football was in Austria, where he moved in the summer of 2012, signing for Grazer AK's lower league reserve side.
 He played in merely two games before moving on.
 Grezda arrived in Slovenia in the summer of 2013, signing for second-tier NK Aluminij.
 He stayed in Kidričevo for a year and a half, accumulating 29 caps and 6 goals for the first team.
 He then moved up a tier, signing for the Slovenian PrvaLiga side NK Zavrč on 23 January 2015 alongside Antonio Pavić.